etingof/pysmi/docs/source/pysmi-documentation.rst

 ----------------

 The PySMI project developers maintain a collection of ASN.1 MIB files at http://mibs.snmplabs.com/asn1/ .
-The *mibdump* tool as well as many other utilities based on PySMI are programmed to use this MIB repository for automatic download and dependency resolution.
+The *mibdump.py* tool as well as many other utilities based on PySMI are programmed to use this MIB repository for automatic download and dependency resolution.